John BrettiJohn BrettiWealth Advisor

 John is particularly interested in advising ambitious clients in the asset accumulation phase, helping them to plot a long-term plan toward accomplishing their specific goals.
 He works hard to demystify wealth management so that all members of multi-generational families—both those nearing retirement and younger members—are financially confident and prepared for the responsibilities ahead.

-John earned a B.S. in Finance & Real Estate from Syracuse University, where he graduated magna cum laude, was a member of the Investment Club and was involved in the Club Hockey Team.
+John earned a B.S. in Finance & Real Estate from Syracuse University, where he graduated magna cum laude.
 He holds the Accredited Investment Fiduciary® designation.

 Committed to giving back to the community, John has been recognized for his lifetime donations to the New York Blood Center.
 He also volunteers with Habitat for Humanity.